Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Problem Statement

 \section{Problem Statement}

-We introduce our problem by describing the information flow in our differentiable robot learning architecture (Fig. \ref{fig:expr_arch}).
+We describe our problem using the information flow in our robot learning architecture (Fig. \ref{fig:expr_arch}).

-\textit{Differentiable Perception and Planning Modules: } The robot's perception module $\mpercep$ maps a high-dimensional visual observation $s$ into a low-dimensional scene embedding $z$, denoted by:
+\textit{Differentiable Perception and Planning Modules: } The robot's perception module $\mpercep$ maps a high-dimensional visual observation $s$ into a low-dimensional scene embedding $z$, denoted by $z = \mpercep(s; \percepparam)$.
 Here, $\percepparam$ are parameters of the perception module, such as a DNN.
-Next, the robot must use the scene embedding $z$ to plan a safe, collision-free trajectory to achieve its task.
-Often, we can represent a robot's desired trajectory by a sequence of waypoints a robot should follow, such as a set of landmark poses in the $xy$ plane a 2-D planar robot should follow.
+Next, the robot uses the scene embedding $z$ to plan a collision-free trajectory to achieve its task.
+Often, we can represent a robot's trajectory by a sequence of waypoints, such as a set of landmark poses in the $xy$ plane for a 2-D planar robot.
 Then, the differentiable planning module maps scene embedding $z$ and a vector of $P$ past waypoints $w_p$ to a vector of $F$ future waypoints to follow, denoted by $w_F = \mplan(z, w_p; \planparam)$.
 Here, $\planparam$ are parameters of the differentiable planner.
-Henceforth, for brevity, we refer to the composition of the perception and planning modules as a task module $w_F = \mtaskmodel(s, w_p; \percepparam, \planparam)$.
-In practice, the task module can be the cascaded operation of a perception and planning DNN.
+Henceforth, for brevity, we refer to the composition of the perception and planning modules as a task module $w_F = \mtaskmodel(s, w_p; \percepparam, \planparam)$, such as the cascaded operation of two DNNs.

-\textit{Differentiable MPC: } The next step is to control the robot to follow the waypoints $w_F$ with minimal control cost, while incorporating physical constraints.
+\textit{Differentiable MPC: } Next, the robot must follow the waypoints $w_F$ with minimal control cost, while incorporating physical constraints.
 Suppose the robot is at some initial state $\zeta_t$ and has a planning horizon of $F$ steps.
 Then, its controller $\pi$ should map the initial state $\zeta_t$ and future waypoints $w_F$ into a sequence of controls from $t$ to $t+F$, denoted by $u_{t:t+F} = \pi(\zeta_t, w_F; \MPCparam)$.
 Here, $\MPCparam$ could represent feedback gains for MPC.
 Crucially, we define a task (control) cost $J(w_F; \percepparam, \planparam, \MPCparam)$ which depends on the final waypoints the robot tracks $w_F$.
-Since the waypoints $w_F$ depend on the previous perception and planning modules, the cost $J$ implicitly depends on their parameters too.
-We give an example of an MPC task cost $J$ could balance actuation effort and state deviations from a reference trajectory.
+Since the waypoints $w_F$ depend on the previous perception and planning modules, the cost $J$ depends on their parameters too.
+The MPC task cost $J$ could balance actuation effort and state deviations from a reference trajectory.